owhite/balancing-robot-notes/modeling/README.md

 ## :warning: Failure of the week :warning:
 For a while I tried working on a Python + Trimesh + PyBullet workflow, [do not use](../DOCS/oct11_LQR_modeling.md)

+## :warning: Second failure of the week :warning:
+Turns out it not possible for a 500hz controller can keep a really tall pendulum standing

 ## Notes for eventual tune and test